stonepros/stone/doc/dev/developer_guide/basic-workflow.rst

 .. _`teuthology repository`: https://github.com/ceph/teuthology
 .. _`teuthology framework`: https://github.com/ceph/teuthology

-The Ceph community has access to the `Sepia lab
+The Stone community has access to the `Sepia lab
 <https://wiki.sepia.ceph.com/doku.php>`_ where :ref:`testing-integration-tests` can be
 run on physical hardware.
 Other developers may add tags like "needs-qa" to your PR.
 This allows PRs that need testing to be merged into a single branch and